-The 1045 Olive Project proposes a high-rise mixed-use development on a 0.96-acre site at the intersection of Olive Street and 11th Street in the South Park District of the Central City Community Plan area.
+The 1045 Olive Project proposes a high-rise mixed-use development on a 38,097 square foot site at the intersection of Olive Street and 11th Street in the South Park District of the Central City Community Plan area.
+The project has been continued from the initial hearing date of March 12, 2020.
+The Project has since included design revisions to the podium treatment and has updated information related to the Transfer of Floor Area (TFAR) request.
+The staff report has been updated to reflect these changes.

-The 1045 Olive Project envisions a 70-story (810 feet in height) commercial and residential development totaling 751,777 square feet of floor area, consisting of 794 residential units, 12,504 square feet of ground-floor commercial retail and restaurant uses, a public plaza at the southeast corner of the site, and residential open space amenities.
+The 1045 Olive Project proposes a 70-story (810 feet in height) commercial and residential development totaling 751,777 square feet of floor area, consisting of 794 residential units, 12,504 square feet of ground-floor commercial retail and restaurant uses, a public plaza at the southeast corner of the site, and residential open space amenities.
 The project is also certified as an Environmental Leadership Development Project (ELDP) by the State of California.
 The Project meets the criteria for ELDP by being designed to be eligible for Leadership in Energy and Environmental Design (LEED) Gold certification, and designed to maximize transit friendly features (resulting in a minimum 15 percent greater transportation efficiency than comparable projects) attaining 'Net-Zero' in greenhouse gas (GHG) emissions, and providing a minimum \$100 million investment in California, and meeting prevailing and living wage for workers.

-In order to develop the project, the applicant has requested several land use entitlements, including: a Transfer of Floor Area Rights to increase the project's FAR to 13:1, a Master Conditional Use permit to allow for the on-site sale and consumption of a full-line of alcoholic beverages, and a review of the site design.
+In order to develop the project, the applicant has requested several land use entitlements, including: a Transfer of Floor Area Rights to increase the project's FAR to 13:1, a Main Conditional Use permit to allow for the on-site sale and consumption of a full-line of alcoholic beverages, and a review of the site design.
 The project's Environmental Impact Report would also be under consideration.